-The following article by Robert Rogers, now Clerk of Legislation in the Commons, first appeared in The House Magazine on 6 June 2005 and we published it here at that time.
+The following article by Robert Rogers – The Right Honourable The Lord Lisvane KCB DL, former Clerk of of the House of Commons, first appeared in The House Magazine on 6 June 2005 and we published it here at that time.

 Servants of the House